 The 2012 Building Code and any amendments can be purchased from ServiceOntario Publications.

 Note: Most colleges that offer training on the Building Code also sell the publication.

 Tablet, Chromebook, and smart phone devices cannot be used to take an online examination due to such devices not meeting some of the requirements.
-One such requirement is to have the latest version of Adobe Flash Player installed and such devices (tablets and smart phones) may not support that software.
-Another requirement for virtual proctoring is a reliable internet connection throughout the 3 hour examination session and as such, a desktop with a wired connection is recommended.
+One such requirement is a reliable internet connection throughout the 3 hour examination session and as such, a desktop with a wired connection is recommended.